- Most commonly prescribed for treating acne

 What is Oxytetracycline?

 Oxytetracycline belongs to the broad-spectrum tetracycline group of antibiotics.
+It is primarily prescribed to treat acne but can also be used for rosacea and other bacterial infections.

 What is Oxytetracycline used to treat?